vimfn/gdgc_task_round_backend/readme.md

-**hi seniors, if you are looking for the hosted url as mentioned later in the readme i couldn't host a go backend in a serverless platform(eg vercel, netlify) to compensate that i have added dockerfile to spin it up locally with just one command (ez.) , and also a handy shell script to test all endpoints in one go, still you want me to host it temporarily lmk in my uni email, i'll be happy to do so.**
+***note**: hi seniors, if you are looking for the hosted url as mentioned later in the readme, i couldn't host a go backend on a serverless environment (e.g., vercel, netlify). to compensate, i have added a dockerfile to spin it up locally with just one command. i also included a handy shell script to test all endpoints in one go. still, if you want me to host it temporarily, lmk in my uni email; i'll be happy to do so.*

+---

 ## quick start